Website Accessibility Audits

 To establish an acceptable way of doing that, we need to combine the following different audit test techniques:

-• Automated tests - quick, but automated test software typically only catches 30% of actual accessibility problems.
-Relying on this only will mean serious problems will go undetected.
+Automated tests - quick, but automated test software typically only catches 35% of actual accessibility problems.
+Relying on automated test software only will mean serious accessibility problems go undetected.

 To be successful, digital accessibility audits require 5 different stages:

-The scale of any audit depends on the volume & complexity of unique components within the digital content being tested.
+The scale & cost of any audit depends on the volume & complexity of unique components within the digital content being tested.

-Contact me today if you wish to know more about website accessibility & audits.
+Contact me today if you wish to know more about website audits, or wish to ask for a free, no-obligation quote.